 One of the biggest needs facing PVUESD is chronic absenteeism.
-As of the end of April 2022, twenty-eight or 48% of students were absent more than 10% of the school year (for comparison purposes, the chronic absenteeism rate for other districts in Napa County for this school year ranges from 6% to 28%).
-The breakdown by student group is as follows for chronic absenteeism: White Students = 75%, SWDs = 43%, Low SED = 41%, Hispanic Students = 33%, and ELs = 14%.
+The CA Dashboard for 2022 reports that 38.1% of students were chronically absent from school (missing more than 10% of the school year) which is in the Very High category.
+For student groups on the Dashboard for 2022, 38.9% of low socio-economic students were chronically absent and 26.2% of Hispanic student groups were chronically absent.
+No other student groups were reported.
+For the 2022-2023 school year according to our student information system, 44% of students were absent more than 10% of the school year.
+The breakdown by student group is as follows for chronic absenteeism: White Students = 79%, SWDs = 67%, Low SED = 41%, Hispanic Students = 29%, and ELs = 13%.
 The data shows that most of our student groups are significantly above the average rate in Napa County and that barriers to school attendance need to be addressed for all students, including our unduplicated student groups (EL, Low SED, and FY).

 PVUESD's community must work together to lower the chronic absenteeism rate for all our students.
 For the benefit of everyone, our students must attend school more consistently.
 Attention to positive behavior supports with an emphasis on belonging will be a priority in the years ahead.
 PVUESD will prioritize students' connections to school, provide more social services such as counseling and SEL support, construct academic environments that nurture scholarly behavior, provide motivational assemblies, and actively monitor and respond to chronic absentee challenges on a regular basis.
 The new leadership will work with PVUESD's educational partners to determine the root causes of the chronic absenteeism and why students are not attending school.
 Leadership and staff will then assess what supports are in place, and what is still needed.
 PVUESD will implement a tiered support structure for attendance.
-For tier one, PVUESD staff will take a proactive approach and determine what supports are provided for all students.
+For tier one, PVUESD staff will take a pro-active approach and determine what supports are provided for all students.
 Then, staff will determine what supports need to be implemented for students nearing (or, who exceed) 10% chronic absenteeism and what tier three supports are needed for those students who are close to 20% chronic absenteeism.
 PVUESD will examine our culture and environment to ensure students feel safe, connected, and feel like they belong.
-Leadership, staff, and families will research resources from Attendance Works to help improve attendance and lower the chronic absenteeism rate by 30% by 2023-2024.
-Some of the solutions PVUESD might test are: positive engagement exercises, creating attendance success plans and/or attendance targets for students with absences near or exceeding 10%, positive messaging, addressing attendance barriers, and Attendance Works toolkits.
-Other solutions to test are dedicating staff to call homes/families when students are absent to encourage increased attendance at school.
+Leadership, staff, and families will research resources from Attendance Works to help improve attendance and lower the chronic absenteeism rate during the 2023-2024 school year.
+Some of the solutions PVUESD might test are: positive engagement exercises, creating attendance barriers, and Attendance Works toolkits.
+Other solutions to test are dedicating staff to call homes/families when students are absent to encourage increased attendance at school